quicwg/wg-materials/charter/charter.md

 The WG acts as the focal point for any QUIC-related work in the IETF.
 It is chartered to pursue work in the areas detailed below.

-The first such area focuses on maintenance and evolution of the existing QUIC specifications:
+The first area of work is maintenance and evolution of the existing QUIC specifications:

 - Maintenance and evolution of the QUIC base specifications that